 The e-krona pilot – test of technical solution for the e-krona

 The Riksbank is conducting the pilot project in partnership with the consulting company Accenture to construct a technical platform for the e-krona together.
-The project is working to create, in an isolated test environment, a digital krona that is simple and user-friendly and, at the same time, complies with high requirements for security and performance.
+The project is working to create, in an isolated test environment, a digital krona that is simple and user-friendly and, at the same time, complies with strict requirements for security and performance.
 The work also includes comparing the solution tested in the pilot project with other possible solutions for an e-krona.
 The pilot is also conducting work to investigate the legal status and role of a possible e-krona.

 The e-krona pilot’s technical solution